ebkera/ebk/README.md

 All Code for UIC and related stuff

 This repository will have all required code for any of the projects that I will be doing while at UIC.
-This repo will include codes in written in python.
+This repo will include codes written in python.

-Some of the insight
+Some insight into the codes within:
 QE folder has code for manipulating Quantum Esspresso outputs and inputs SIESTA folder has code for manipulating SIESTA outputs and inputs